mediafellows/mediafellows.github.io/collections/_news/20250304_mediafellows-Android-FireTV_Press_Release.md

    <strong><big>Sales and Marketing with the Android App</big></strong>
       </p>
       <p>
         Feature-rich and designed for sales events, our apps are perfect for on-the-go activity.
-Like the established iOS app, users simply log into the new Android app and start browsing, with the option to save titles as <strong>Favorites</strong>.
-They can also receive personalized content suggestions from sales agents via the <strong>Recommendations</strong> feature.
+Like the <a style="color:#7e7e7e;" target="_blank" href="https://mediafellows.com/features/02_mobile#content">established iOS app</a>, users simply log into the new Android app and start browsing, with the option to save titles as <strong>Favorites</strong>.
+They can also receive personalized content suggestions from sales agents via the <a style="color:#7e7e7e;" target="_blank" href="https://mediafellows.com/features/02_mobile#content"><strong>Recommendations</strong></a> feature.
       </p>
       <p>
         Additional features include individual video downloads (stored within secure device repositories) for <strong>offline viewing</strong> on the go or during meetings and markets.
 For added security, these downloads are linked to a team member’s MediaStore account and automatically removed upon log-out.